naglaa77/naglaa77/README.md

 I am a passionate **Front-End Developer** specializing in **React** and **Next.js**, dedicated to crafting dynamic and visually appealing web solutions.

 - 💻 I love clean code and beautiful UI
-- 🌱 Currently learning: more advanced Next.js features and testing tools
+- 🌱 Currently learning: advanced Next.js features and web performance
-- 🧠 Always exploring new design trends and dev tools
+- 🧠 Always curious about new design systems and front-end tools

 ---